 For the accompanying Regulation and for the Internal Procedures for Complaints Alleging Discrimination, Harassment or Hostile Work Environment in the Workplace or Education Programs, see 3.9002R.

-This Policy does not apply to sexual harassment that is prohibited by Title IX of the Education Amendments Act of 1972, as amended, 34 C.F.R.
+This Policy does not control claims of sexual harassment prohibited by Title IX of the Education Amendments Act of 1972, as amended, 34 C.F.R.
 106, including sexual assault, dating violence, domestic violence, and stalking.
 Such conduct is covered by Policy 2.1001 Title IX Policy Against Sexual Harassment and the accompanying Regulation, 2.1001R Title IX Regulation Against Sexual Harassment.

-Allegations of sexual harassment that fall within the scope of Policy 2.1001 Title IX Policy Against Sexual Harassment (hereinafter “Title IX Policy”)must be handled in accordance with the Title IX Policy and are excluded from the scope of this Policy and accompanying regulation.
-However, this policy utilizes a broader definition of sexual harassment than the Title IX Policy, consistent with other State and Federal laws that also prohibit sexual harassment.
-Therefore, complaints of sexual harassment alleged to have been committed by employees or third parties that do not fall within the scope of the Title IX Policy may still be investigated under this Policy.
+Allegations of sexual harassment that fall within the scope of Policy 2.1001 Title IX Policy Against Sexual Harassment (hereinafter “Title IX Policy”) must be addressed in accordance with the Title IX Policy and are excluded from the scope of this Policy and accompanying regulation.
+Complaints of sexual harassment alleged to have been committed by employees or third parties that do not fall within the scope of the Title IX Policy may still be investigated under this Policy.

 V. Responsibility for Implementation